 The important part about praying the Rosary is learning to not rush it.
 To not let it become just another to-do item on your list, trying to get it done as quickly as possible.
 It’s a petition to Jesus through Mary and should be treated with care.
 It is far better to say one decade, or even one Our Father, with a real spirit of prayer, than a full Rosary that is nothing more than repeated words.

-Tips to not Rush the Rosary
+Tips to not rush

 Here are five quick tips on how you can practice not rushing through your Rosary.